top of page

 Rachel Lucas

-Nationally Certified Counselor (NCC), Licensed Professional Counselor (LPC), and Certified Addiction Specialist (CAS) in the state of Colorado.
+Nationally Certified Counselor (NCC), Licensed Professional Counselor (LPC), Certified Addiction Specialist (CAS), and Registered Yoga Teacher (RYT)

-I firmly believe as humans we are all doing our best with what we know and the resources at our disposal.
-Our best varies substantially as circumstances, resources, support, and our resulting ability to manage problems fluctuate.
-Having a place to slow down and gain better awareness and understanding of our problems and ourselves in the context of our lives and relationships can be quite beneficial, even transformational.
+I firmly believe that as humans, we are each putting forth our best effort day to day with the knowledge we have, the various impacts of our environments and personal histories, and the current resources at our disposal.
+Our best varies substantially as our environment, relationships, circumstances, resources, supports, sense of safety, and understanding of ourselves, others, and the world vary, greatly impacting our ability to respond and make decisions in any given moment.
+Having a place to slow down and gain better awareness and clarity about our challenges and our experience in the context of our lives and relationships can be quite beneficial, even transformational.

-I believe we all naturally gravitate towards healing and growth, and therefore therapy doesn’t have to be a last resort when everything has gone wrong and we are at a complete loss for what to do, desperate for relief.
-Though this is when many enter treatment, therapy doesn’t have to be a last resort.
-It can be akin to seeing the doctor for a regular check up to ensure we are healthy and functioning at our best.
-It can be a session here and there to broaden our perspective and expand our coping skills.
-Or perhaps a brief period of support and therapeutic presence while navigating a difficult time in our lives… Therapy can be these and any number of other possibilities, dependent upon the client and how they want to approach therapy.
+I believe we all naturally gravitate towards healing and growth, and therapy can be an immensely useful instrument in this process - but also doesn’t have to be the last resort when it feels as though everything has gone wrong and we find ourselves at a complete loss for what to do, desperate for relief.
+Though this is when many seek treatment, therapy can look a variety of ways.
+It can be akin to seeing the doctor for a regular check up to ensure we are living a healthy, adaptive lifestyle and functioning at our best.
+It can be a session here and there to broaden our perspective or expand our coping skills.
+Or perhaps a brief period of support and therapeutic presence while navigating a difficult time in our lives… Therapy can be these and any number of other possibilities, dependent upon the client and how they want to approach and utilize therapy.

-However you may wish to approach therapy, I am honored to develop a meaningful relationship with you as my client, assisting you with cultivating your inner wisdom and intuition, empowering you to face and engage in the difficult and life changing work that therapy can provide.
+However you may wish to approach it, I am honored to develop a meaningful therapeutic relationship with you, guiding you through the process by providing support, useful information, assisting you in cultivating inner wisdom and intuition, and empowering you to face and engage in the difficult and life changing work that therapy can provide.

 ProImage1_edited.jpg Rachel Lucas Counseling Therapist